Skip To Content

 • June 10 2019

-Lawrence A. Rosenbloom, a member of the Firm, is a corporate, securities and broker-dealer attorney who represents clients in all aspects of corporate and commercial law, with a particular focus on securities law compliance, public and private equity finance and mergers and acquisitions.
+Lawrence A. Rosenbloom, a member of the Firm, is a corporate, securities and investment banking attorney who represents clients in all aspects of corporate and commercial law, with a particular focus on securities law compliance, public and private equity finance and corporate governance.

-Mr. Rosenbloom’s experience includes representation of publicly-listed companies in their securities compliance, stock exchange-related and general corporate and commercial matters and has routine interactions with applicable regulatory authorities, including the SEC and FINRA.
+Mr. Rosenbloom’s experience includes representation of private companies, companies going public and publicly-listed companies in their securities compliance, stock exchange-related and general corporate and commercial matters and has routine interactions with applicable regulatory authorities, including the SEC, NASDAQ, NYSE and FINRA.
 In addition to representing issuers of securities, he represents investors, underwriters and placement agents in connection with both public and private offerings of equity and debt securities.
-In particular, Mr. Rosenbloom has significant experience with registered primary and secondary public offerings (including Registered Directs, CMPO Offerings and SPACs) as well as private placement and PIPE transactions.
+In particular, Mr. Rosenbloom has significant experience with registered primary and secondary public offerings (including Registered Directs, Confidentially Marketed Public Offerings and SPACs) as well as private placement and PIPE transactions.

-In the mergers and acquisitions area, Mr. Rosenbloom has represented both buyers and sellers of businesses and assets in a variety of industry sectors in both public and private transactions.
-He also regularly advises companies on a wide array of general commercial matters, including joint ventures.
+Mr. Rosenbloom also has experience in the mergers and acquisitions area, having represented both buyers and sellers of businesses and assets in a variety of industry sectors in both public and private transactions.

 Prior to joining the firm in 2002, Mr. Rosenbloom was associated with the firms of Paul, Hastings, Janofsky & Walker LLP and Battle Fowler LLP in New York.
-Prior to becoming an attorney, Mr. Rosenbloom worked as an investor relations representative for publicly held companies.
+Prior to becoming an attorney, Mr. Rosenbloom worked as an investor relations representative for publicly-traded companies.

 Mr. Rosenbloom received his Juris Doctor degree in 1997 from the Benjamin N. Cardozo School of Law, where he graduated magna cum laude, was elected a member of the Order of the Coif and was a member of, and had his thesis published in, the Cardozo Law Review.
 Mr. Rosenbloom graduated magna cum laude from the University of Rochester in 1991 with a dual degree in Political Science and American History.
 He is admitted to practice law in the State of New York.